rafacouto/OshwdemMazes/README.md

 ### Show and save at the same time

-Save the maze in a file at the moment of generate it:
+Save the maze in a file at the moment of generation:

     mono MazeGenerator.exe | tee -a mazes.txt